 Architectural Studios: The physical spaces of The Mastheads are five writing studios on wheels, each the architectural interpretation of the original structure from which one of five American Renaissance authors wrote while in Pittsfield: Herman Melville, Nathaniel Hawthorne, Henry Wadsworth Longfellow, Oliver Wendell Holmes Sr., and Henry David Thoreau.
 The studios have been installed in different locations around the Berkshires for diverse Mastheads public programming and events, including Mass MoCA, Hancock Shaker Village, Springside Park, and Canoe Meadows.
 They are now permanently installed in the fields at Melville’s Arrowhead.

-Writers’ Residencies: Every July, we host a month-long residency that brings five emerging writers from across the country to live and work in Pittsfield.
+Writers’ Residencies: Every July, we host a several-week residency that brings five emerging writers from across the country to live and work in Pittsfield.
 Residents receive exclusive use of one of the Mastheads studios, travel reimbursement, meals or a meal stipend, and a private room in a house or dormitory shared with the other residents.
 Beyond July, The Mastheads studios are open seasonally for day-residencies on the grounds of Herman Melville’s Arrowhead.

 Public Humanities Programming: We produce city-wide humanities programming with a new theme each year.
 Our events include public lectures, park festivals, community conversations, and literary readings.
 Featured historical writers have included Herman Melville, Edith Wharton, W.E.B DuBois, James Van Der Zee, Catherine Maria Sedgwick, Nathaniel Hawthorne, Henry David Thoreau, Henry Wadsworth Longfellow, William Cullen Bryant, Mark Twain, Henry James, Oliver Wendell Holmes Sr., and Fanny Kemble.